 Why should I buy an SUV?

-SUVs aren’t just for politicians anymore.
-In the most recent years, the market has been flooded with a good variety of units as well as newer, more customer-friendly subsegments such as subcompact SUVs and crossovers.
+This type of automobile isn’t just for politicians anymore.
+In recent years, the market has been flooded with a good variety of units as well as newer, more customer-friendly subsegments such as subcompact variants and crossovers.

-To help you decide if an SUV is the vehicle model for you, we’ve covered some of the most common reasons why people who picked SUV’s found them a good investment.
+To help you decide if this versatile vehicle is for you, we’ve covered some of the most common reasons why people who picked this type of car found them a good investment.

 1. To have a ride that can withstand flooding

 In a country as flood prone as the Philippines, even light rains can cause water levels to rise and roads to become almost impassable.
 Your average family car or subcompact hatch may easily turn into a submarine during a flood, but not your trusted SUV.

 To measure a vehicle’s flood-busting capabilities, you need to understand two factors that affect it: ground clearance, which is the distance between the base of the tire and the axle, and wading depth or the maximum water height a car can withstand with going inside sensitive components such as electronics, engine enclosure, and air intake.

 On average, your typical sedan only has around 120 millimeters of ground clearance and its wading depth a little over it due to its body style.
 Meanwhile, SUVs are specifically designed to have high ground clearance of at least 200 millimeters and a wading capacity of up to 800 millimeters due to heightened suspension, large wheels, snorkel, and other features.

 2. Space is king